WillMuzyka/Launchbase/modulo7/README.md

-# Module 4
+# Module 7

-In this module the project was making a web-site with users and admins.
+	This module is an extension from the module 6, adding more funcionalities, like user login, session and more.